donguree/hal-libs-header/documentation_mo/source/system/criu.rst

 Introduction
 ************
-|   CRIU is opensource software basically. ( https://criu.org/Main_Page )
+|   This document describes the Checkpoint/Restore In Userspace (CRIU) module in the HAL libs layer of the webOS.
+The document gives an overview of the CRIU module and provides details about its functionalities and implementation requirements.
+|
+|   CRIU is an open-source software (https://criu.org/Main_Page).
+Therefore, the document assumes that the readers are familiar with the CRIU.
-|   Checkpoint/Restore In Userspace (CRIU) is a software tool for Linux operating system.
-Using this tool, it is possible to freeze a running application (or part of it) and checkpoint it to persistent storage as a collection of files.
+|   The CRIU allows freezing a running application (or part of it) and checkpointing it to persistent storage as a collection of files.
-|   One can then use the files to restore and run the application from the point it was frozen at.
-The distinctive feature of the CRIU project is that it is mainly implemented in user space, rather than in the kernel.
-Using this functionality, application live migration, snapshots and many other things are now possible.

 Revision History